SENG330/course/assignment3.md

 Due: Nov 9, 2018 at midnight in Github.

 # Changelog

-(check here for updates to spec)
+* 10-26: first draft

 # Overview
-In this assignment we will take the IOT example and extend it to be a web-based (alt.
+In this assignment we will take the IOT example and extend it to be a JavaFX-based (alt.
 Android/Spring) application.
 You will work in teams of 2 (max).
 Teams are self-selected.
-Send your team composition to Andreas.

 # Learning Objectives
 - how to work in a team, using Git and Travis and Github